dotnet/roslyn/docs/contributing/Nullable Annotations.md

 This is necessary as Roslyn is a very large code base and it will take a significant amount of time to annotate the code base.
-Even Public API annotations only is a siginifcant amount of work and, without the implementations also being annotated, there won't be significant confidence the annotations are correct.
+Even Public API annotations only is a significant amount of work and, without the implementations also being annotated, there won't be significant confidence the annotations are correct.